 - Zinc: despite a high variability in vegetarian diets, populations committed to a vegetarian diet generally have low levels of zinc, a key mineral involved in immunity and sex hormone status.

 By focusing on these key vitamins and minerals, many vegetarians and senior men can help keep their total nutrient levels within an optimal range.
+This is where vitamin supplements and multivitamins can play a role.

 However, the best all-in-one multivitamin stack that supplies these vitamins and minerals—and more—for vegetarians is Performance Lab® NutriGenesis® Multi.